Perverse filtrations, Chern filtrations, and refined BPS invariants for local $\mathbb{P}^2$: P=C for degree 4 and matching BPS invariants

 Now we take $\ell=5$ and integrate (\ref{relation}) with respect to $\pi_R^* (\mathbf{1}_{\mathbb{P}^2})$ as in \cite[Section 2.3]{PS}.
 This leads to a relation in $H^6(M_{4,1},\mathbb{Q})$ of the form

-where $C_i$'s are expressions entirely in terms of the tautological generators (\ref{5generators}) for $1\leq i\leq 3$, and $C_4\in \mathbb{Q}$ is a constant.
+where $C_2, C_3$ are expressions entirely in terms of the tautological generators (\ref{5generators}), and $C_4\in \mathbb{Q}$ is a constant.
 The vanishing holds for \textit{every} universal sheaf $\mathbb{F}$ and the class $\gamma$ obtained from the normalization class $\delta_0$ associated with $\mathbb{F}$.
-In particular, if we replace $\mathbb{F}$ with
+In particular, if we write $\mathcal{L}$ to be the line bundle on $M_{4,1}$ corresponding to the divisor $c_0(2)$ and replace $\mathbb{F}$ with

 for $m\in \mathbb{Z}$, a straightforward computation shows that

 Since (\ref{H6}) holds for all these $\gamma$, we deduce that $C_2=C_3=C_4=0$, using the fact that there are no relations among the tautological generators in $H^{*\leq 6}(M_{4,1},\mathbb{Q})$, \textit{c.f.} \cite[Section 3.2]{PS}.
 Therefore, we can actually set $\gamma=0$ in (\ref{relation}) for the computation.
 Setting $n=1,2,3$, we obtain as in \cite[Section 2.3]{PS} three linearly independent relations in $H^{6}(M_{4,1},\mathbb{Q})$, whose linear combinations give the following relations: